Skip to content

 The foundation stone for the new Church/School was laid by Archbishop Spence on Sunday 5th December 1926, and the church was opened on Sunday 10th April the following year.
 At the time, according the Fr Cornish SJ the Parish Priest, there was a debt on the building of £4,000.
 The building had two classrooms at the front where the Sisters of St Joseph from Kensington taught the 35 children who enrolled.

-The school celebrates its 90th birthday this year, 2017.
+The school celebrated its 90th birthday in 2017.

 1950 – The Sisters of St Joseph Convent